gtkim77/measure/README.md

-# measure
+# Python programs for the electrical measurements by a GPIB card for raspberry pi.
-Python programs in a raspberry pi for Electrical characterizations
+(<a href="https://www.hackster.io/lightside-instruments/the-gpib4pi-gpib-for-raspberry-pi-shield-4b3e9a"> information on the GPIB4PI </a>)

 To synchronize the directory of the "GPIB4PI" <br>
   git clone -b GPIB4PI https://github.com/gtkim77/measure.git Local_Directory_Name